filamentgroup/Southstreet/README.md

 - [Enhance](https://github.com/filamentgroup/enhance): a tiny JavaScript framework designed to help developers determine if a browser is capable of handling additional JavaScript and CSS enhancements, and load specific enhancements for that browser as fast and simply as possible.
 - [eCSSential](https://github.com/filamentgroup/eCSSential): an experimental utility for making browsers load responsive CSS in a more responsible way.
 - [QuickConcat](https://github.com/filamentgroup/quickconcat): a simple dynamic concatenator for html, css, and js files, written in PHP
-- [Wrap](https://github.com/filamentgroup/wrap): a modular JavaScript library for DOM manipulation and Ajax, inspired by the jQuery API
+- Wrap: a simple JavaScript utility for DOM manipulation and Ajax wrapped in a familiar API. (*not yet released)
 - [AjaxInclude](https://github.com/filamentgroup/Ajax-Include-Pattern/): a plugin that is designed for modular content construction, that runs on Wrap (or jQuery)
 - [AppendAround](https://github.com/filamentgroup/AppendAround): A JavaScript pattern for responsive, roving markup.
 - [Picturefill](https://github.com/filamentgroup/picturefill/tree/div-markup): a simple pattern for overhead-free responsive images today.